jasonsuk/frontend-dev/README.md

 The repository is to collect front end web development works that will include, but not limited to:

 - Bootstrap4
+- jQuery
+- Vanilla JavaScript
-- JavaScript Projects
+- Mini Projects
 - React.js (in the future)

-Basic web development repository is seperately created in my github that includes introduction to HTML, CSS, JavaScript and responsive design.
+`web-basic` repository is seperately created in my github that includes introduction to HTML, CSS, JavaScript and responsive design.